Cortys/comic-backup/README.md

 Comixology Backup
 ======

-Do you like Comixology ( http://comixology.com )?
+Do you like [Comixology](http://comixology.com)?
 Me too!

 Are you annoyed that you can't download the comics you bought in a standard format, readable by all possible software?
 Me too!

-So, I have written a Chrome/Chromium extension, that allows you to do just that.
+This is a Chrome/Chromium extension, that allows you to do just that.
 It should work on any OS where Chrome works.

-*REMEMBER:* Do not use the extension for piracy!
+*IMPORTANT:* Do not use the extension for piracy!
 Only create private backups!
 We do not intent to compromise ComiXology. **Downloaded comics always have your username included.
 Distributed comics can be tracked back to you!**

 Installation
 -----

-Because Google is retarded, the installation is slightly complicated (since I don't want to add this to the Chrome Store).
+The installation is slightly complicated (since I don't want to add this to the Chrome Store).
 There are two ways of installing the extension.

 ### First possibility